ultush/brown-nature-network/immigrant-charities-canada.md

 Non-profits in Canada have a broader legal designation that cannot for example issue charitable tax receipts.
 Detailed differences between charities and nonprofit organizations in Canada are described by [Canada Revenue Agency](https://www.canada.ca/en/revenue-agency/services/charities-giving/giving-charity-information-donors/about-registered-charities/what-difference-between-a-registered-charity-a-non-profit-organization.html).
 Furthermore, nonprofits in Canada can be registered or incorporated at both federal and provincial levels.
-Therefore, in Canada all charities are non-profits, but all non-profits are not charities.
+In Canada all charities are non-profits, but all non-profits are not charities.
 This research focuses on charities in Canada, and specifically on data published by the CRA on Charities in Canada.

 ## Canada Revenue Agency
 [Canada Revenue Agency](https://www.canada.ca/en/revenue-agency.html) is the regulator for the charitable sector in Canada.
-The analysis also uses two sociological lenses, immigration and disability to analyze the data.
+The analysis also uses a sociological lenses, immigration and disability to analyze the data.
-To this authors knowledge, no analysis of CRA T3010 data has been completed with a primary focus on racialized immigrants or people with disabilities. (reference Brouard and other research on T3010 Data)
+To this authors knowledge, no analysis of CRA T3010 data has been completed with a primary focus on racialized immigrants. (reference Brouard and other research on T3010 Data)

 ### Canada Revenue Agency T3010 data
 T3010 is the name of the CRA form through which charities in Canada file their primary financial reports with the government of Canada.